Free Bud Light? What to know about July 4th rebate

 CLEVELAND (WJW) — Free beer is free beer.

-In the case of a recent Anheuser-Busch promotion, people looking to celebrate the Fourth of July on the cheap can get beer for nearly free, but they are going to put forth a little effort.
+In the case of a recent Anheuser-Busch promotion, people looking to celebrate the Fourth of July on the cheap can get beer nearly for free, but they are going to have to put forth a little effort.

 The promotion is a $15 rebate option on 15-packs of Bud Light, Budweiser, Budweiser Select or Budweiser Select 55.
 The beers have to be purchased between June 15 and July 8 and money is reimbursed in the form of a prepaid card.